Speak Out Act: Legislative history

 The bill was first introduced in July 2022 in the Senate by senator Kirsten Gillibrand with 9 Democratic and 5 Republican cosponsors, including judiciary committee chair Dick Durbin and ranking member Chuck Grassley.
 The bill passed the Senate with unanimous consent on September 29, 2022.

 The bill passed the house on November 16, 2022.
 Of the representatives voting, all 215 Democrats and 100 Republicans voted in favor, with 109 GOP members not supporting the legislation.
 Both parties' major leadership, including Steny Hoyer and Jim Clyburn on the Democratic side and Kevin McCarthy, Elise Stefanik and Steve Scalise on the Republican side, supported the bill's passage.

 Following completion of its Congressional stages, President Joe Biden signed the bill into law on December 7, 2022.

 Aftermath

 Tiger Woods

 The Speak Out Act came to prominence in March 2023, when professional golfer Tiger Woods was sued by former girlfriend Erica Herman and petitioned a judge to remove her from a 2017 NDA she signed with Woods.
 Herman's complaint cites the Speak Out Act and expresses belief that her NDA with Woods is invalid and unenforceable, though her complaint stated she was unsure on whether the non-disclosure agreement would enable discussions about her life with others.

+Vin Diesel

+Former assistant Asta Jonasson filed a lawsuit against Vin Diesel for sexual battery.